Location | Weather | Plants | Animals | People | Games | Links

 than pine needles, and they dominate temperate forests.
 As the seasons change each year,

 so do the leaves.
-Each year deciduous trees loose their leaves, and grow them back.
+Each year deciduous trees lose their leaves, and grow them back.
 In the

 summer their broad green leaves capture sunlight and help the trees make food through photosynthesis.